Nodes: The Building Blocks

 }

-The order parameter controls execution sequence: lower numbers run first.
-This is how you ensure the sensor reads data before the controller processes it.
+.order() controls execution sequence — lower numbers run first.
+This ensures the sensor publishes data before the controller consumes it.

-- Topics: How Nodes Talk — learn about the pub/sub system
+- Topics: How Nodes Talk — The pub/sub communication system

-- Scheduler: Running Your Nodes — learn execution and timing
+- Scheduler: Running Your Nodes — Execution and timing